rp-mullen/schrodinger-poisson-propagator/README.md

 ## Description:
 Image data is cast as an NxN numpy array and evolved as a wavefunction in a system where the image itself serves as its own self-influencing gravitational Poisson potential.
-Half-steps in xy-space occur between full shifts in k-space.
-Transformations between the two are facillitated by an FFT of the wave function data.
+Half-steps in xy-space occur between full shifts in k-space in order to propagate the wavefunction through one full time step.
+Transformations between the spatial and momentum bases are facillitated by an FFT/iFFT of the wave function data.

 ### Example Output: